-The framework provides actionable examples emerging from this research, which can be used in practice by researchers and practitioners.
-The IS context of these actionable examples is the use of mundane IS for data and knowledge sharing through email and social media (Case 1) and reporting systems and spreadsheets (Case 2).
-The perspective on power in these case studies is the episodic/systemic view of power, which highlights power as hierarchical possession, control, resource dependence, and fluid empowerment.
-The practice view followed is AT, which demonstrates contradictions between the episodic control of tools and rules and systemic power in community workarounds and data/knowledge sharing.
-In Case 1, contradictions led to the avoidance of episodic control, and in Case 2, contradictions led to learning, transformation, and development.
-Figure 5 illustrates how the framework can be used to define context, select views of power and practice, and create subsequent lessons for IS researchers and practitioners.
+The framework is illustrated by the actionable examples emerging from this research and they summarize how the framework can be used in practice by research and practitioners.
+The IS context of these actionable examples is the use of mundane IS for data and knowledge sharing, which are email and social media (case one) and reporting systems and spreadsheets (case two).
+The perspective on power in these case studies is the episodic/systemic view of power which allow to understand power as hierarchical possession, control, resource dependence and also as fluid and empowerment.
+The practice view followed is AT which allowed to demonstrate contradictions between episodic control of tools and rules, and systemic power in community workarounds or data/knowledge sharing with new partners.
+In case one, contradictions lead to avoiding episodic controls and in case two contradictions lead to learning, transformation and development.
+Figure 5 shows how to use the framework by defining a context, selecting views of power and practice, and by creating subsequent lessons for IS researchers and practitioners.

 The framework can help researchers beyond the examples provided in this paper.
-For instance, it could be used to study how artificial intelligence (AI) leads to increased surveillance in the workplace, allowing managers or supervisors to monitor workers and potentially increasing power imbalances.
-It could also be used to study how AI systems lead to empowerment and development and would be particularly useful for studying digital innovation and inclusion.
+For instance, it can be used to inform the study of how AI systems lead to increased surveillance in the workplace, allowing managers or supervisors to monitor workers which might increase power imbalance.
+Or it could be used to study how AI systems lead to empowerment and development.
+The framework could also be particularly useful to study digital innovation and digital inclusion.

 In sum, we argue that the framework provides the following benefits.
-First, it emphasizes power as present-in-actions but does not overtly stipulate how power in practice should be viewed.
+First, it emphasizes power as present-in-actions but does not over-stipulate how power in practice should be viewed.
 The framework guides but does not prescribe.
-The framework is intentionally basic and thus open, flexible, and accessible, allowing for adaptation and extension by IS researchers.
+The framework is intentionally basic, and thus open, flexible and accessible, allowing for adaptation and extension by IS researchers.
 Second, the framework generalizes across different IS contexts and technologies.
-The framework's aim is to encourage IS theory and practice to incorporate power and to improve the understanding of power dynamics.
-This is especially important in the current technological era, where it is increasingly evident that IS contribute, intentionally or not, to local and global power inequalities.
-The framework is thus not limited to a single sector, technology, or case.
-Rather, it is flexible across IS researcher and practitioner contexts, technologies, and diverse types of power and practice.
+The framework's aim is to encourage IS theory and practice to incorporate power and to better understand power dynamics.
+This is especially important in a time when it is increasingly evident that IS do, intentionally or not, contribute to local and global power inequalities.
+The framework is thus not limited to a single sector, technology or case.
+In contrast, it is flexible across IS researcher and practitioner contexts, technologies, as well as across diverse types of power and practice.